 If you have never taken any language classes, you can enroll directly in level 1 of the language you are interested in.
 For Spanish, you will need to request permission to enroll in Eisenhower Hall 5, or by contacting Angélique Courbou at email@example.com with the following information: full name, student WID number, reference of the section you want to enroll in.

-If you have taken language classes in the past, and/or are transferring courses, you must take a placement test in the Language Learning Center (Eisenhower 001).
+If you have taken language classes in French, German, or Spanish in the past, and/or are transferring courses, you must take a placement test in the Language Learning Center (Eisenhower 001).
 The test takes about 20 minutes, though some may take longer.
 Once you have your test results, please go to or contact the following offices and faculty with the following information: full name, student WID number, placement exam score, number of semesters/years of language you have had:

 THIS IS IMPORTANT, if you can test into a higher level and successfully complete the course with a "C" or better, you will receive retroactive credit for the preceding courses for FREE, on a "take one class/ receive credit for one class" basis, and you can finish your Spanish course sequence more quickly as well.
 All you have to do is fill out a form in the Modern Languages Office (Eisenhower 104).